section-engineering-education/engineering-education/articles/how-to-build-a-music-player-using-django/index.md

 Here is an easy diagram that indicates the MVT structure in Django:

 ![mvt structure](/engineering-education/how-to-build-a-music-player-using-django/mvt.png)

 [Image source](https://www.javatpoint.com/django/images/django-mvt-based-control-flow.png)

 ### Getting Started with Django

-If you are new to Django and want to get started with it, you can view the [official Django documentation](https://docs.djangoproject.com/en/3.1/).
+If you are new to Django and want to get started with it, you can refer to the [official Django documentation](https://docs.djangoproject.com/en/3.1/).

 ### Prerequisites

-Python, Django, Pillow

 Install python and enable `pip`.
 Then run the following to install the required packages: